 Melt flow rate is simply the measure of the ease of flow of melted polymers.
 Small pellets of a material are melted at a controlled temperature and an applied load pushes the sample through a die of specified size.
 The melt mass-flow rate is the amount of material extruded in 10 minutes, reported in g/10 min.

 WHY MELT FLOW?

 Melt mass-flow rate (MFR) and melt volume-flow rate (MVR) are typically used in quality control and production control environments as a quick and easy-to-measure index.
-Though a simple test, melt flow characteristics can be an important part of many quality control and R&D environments in order to:
+Learn how to measure MFR and MVR according to ISO 1133 Methods A & B and ASTM D1238 Methods A, B, C, & D. Though a simple test, melt flow characteristics can be an important part of many quality control and R&D environments in order to: